japila-books/spark-sql-internals/docs/spark-sql-SparkSession.md

-title: SparkSession

-# SparkSession -- The Entry Point to Spark SQL
+# SparkSession &mdash; The Entry Point to Spark SQL

 `SparkSession` is the entry point to Spark SQL.
 It is one of the very first objects you create while developing a Spark SQL application.